jymcheong/SysmonResources/6. Sample Data/stage 2 (Get In)/3. install payloads/(Type 1) DLL loading for elevated persistence/README.md

 This sample is the 2nd case. http://www.fuzzysecurity.com/tutorials/16.html has very good write-up on this method, specifically related to IKEEXT (IKE and AuthIP IPsec Keying Modules) service which tries to load wlbsctrl.dll, which works well for Windows 7 machines.

-The other condition for this to succeed is a user-writable folder that is in the System/User PATH environment.
+The other condition for this method to succeed is a user-writable folder that is in the System/User PATH environment.
 For the attacker to figure out these conditions will require Stage 3 - Internal Reconnaisance (information gathering).

 ##Empire